Summary Judgment Proceedings – Part 1

 A debt is liquidated where it is admitted or where the monetary value is capable of being calculated mathematically.

-It is a claim for a fixed or definite thing, as, for example:
+It is a claim for a fixed or definite thing, such as:

 1. A claim for transfer